Albrecht Dürer’s House, Nuremberg, Germany

 It was his association with them that allowed him to bring the cutting-edge artistic ideas back north.
 Much like a trading route for spices, he transported inspiration and it started to add a new flavour to everything he and his contemporaries were working on.

-The house where Albrecht Dürer lived in the later years of his life shows a man of means.
+The house where Albrecht Dürer lived in the later years of his life shows a man who had profited handsomely from his work.
 It is five stories high, with the bottom two made of sandstone and the top three made of wood.

 He bought it in 1509 when he was 38 years old, not long after he returned from his second trip to Italy.
 It was during the time he was living in this house that he produced some of his most celebrated works.

-Rather than talk about his art – although that would be an interesting discussion – I want to briefly talk about the house, because it is one of the main tourist attractions in Nuremberg today.
+Rather than talk more about his art – although that would be an interesting discussion – I want to focus on the house, because it is one of the main tourist attractions in Nuremberg today.

 Dürer was living during the Middle Ages, a period of horses and castles and wenches and vomit in the gutters.
 But Nuremberg was a pretty wealthy city because of its position on the trading routes so to be a member of the elite during this time was quite meaningful.